 Next, they will check your peripheral vision.
 Abnormalities of your peripheral vision can suggest optic nerve, retinal, or other diseases.
 Upon completion of these preliminary tests, the technician will begin to look at your eyes and make note of any abnormal or significant conditions, followed by placement of a local anesthetic drop in your eyes in order to check your intraocular eye pressure, an important screening test for glaucoma.

 Once the technician has measured your eye pressure, they will place a few more drops in your eyes to dilate your pupils.
 These drops will open the pupils of your eyes and allow your ophthalmologist to perform a detailed exam.
 It will usually take 15-30 minutes for your eyes to dilate.
-While you wait, please feel free to browse in our optical shop, discuss your glasses with our optician, Matt Smith, or watch TV in our dilation waiting room.
+While you wait, please feel free to browse in our optical shop, or watch TV in our dilation waiting room.

 After your pupils are fully dilated, you will return to an examination room, where your ophthalmologist will perform a detailed eye exam, including a detailed examination of your retina.
 The lights used during this portion of the exam will seem very bright to you, but they will not hurt or damage your eyes.
 Your vision, especially your near vision, will be blurry once your eyes have been dilated and examined.
 You may wish to have a driver accompany you if you have never had an eye exam or if you experienced difficulty driving after a previous eye exam.